Here’s the latest from BEEPS – Peachland’s Bat Education and Ecological Protection Society!

 Since forming in 2015, the group has accomplished a lot: Peachland is one of only three communities in BC who are officially designated as being bat friendly; Last year, we hosted our first-ever conference of bat experts and enthusiasts, and in 2021, an exhibit from the Kelowna Museum is expected to bring more attention to why preserving the bat population is so important.

 “What we’re doing is a lot of awareness of who we are and what we represent,” says Heidi Slyngbom.
-We met outside just as the sun was setting last Friday (and laughing, because it was only 4 p.m. and yes, it’s getting dark then!)
+We met outside just as the sun was setting on a Friday afternoon in December (and laughing, because it was only 4 p.m. and yes, it’s getting dark then!)

 “Basically, it’s all about the bats – dispelling the myths, and providing education about bats and the value that they have within Peachland,” Slyngbom says, adding that all their fundraising and grant money goes right back to programming and maintaining their equipment in the attic, which allows visitors to see what’s going on inside the roost.

 There’s an estimated 2,000 bats who live in the historic schoolhouse attic (explains why we don’t have many mosquitoes all summer!)
 And when the bats leave in winter, the local fire department cleans out their droppings, which makes for an excellent garden fertilizer.